justinofimbert/caesar-cipher/mastermind/README.md

 1. populate the Board class so the game is playable and it works as the rules intend
 2. let codebreakers be able to make a guess, follow an algorithm if the codebreaker is the computer, ask for correct user input if the codebreaker is the player.
-3. let codemakers be able to create a sequence of numbers, random if the codemaker is a computer, ask for correct user input if the codemaker is the player.
+3. ~~let codemakers be able to create a sequence of numbers to use as the secret code, random if the codemaker is a computer, ask for correct user input if the codemaker is the player.~~